 37ZC.
-Unclamping or recovery of vehicle clamped or confiscated for prescribed offence s.
-37ZC
+Unclamping or recovery of vehicle clamped or confiscated for prescribed offence

-- This section applies if (1) - (a) a notice of clamping or confiscation has been given under section 37U, 37V or 37VA in respect of a vehicle; and - (b) the authorised period of clamping or confiscation has expired.
+- (1) This section applies if - (a) a notice of clamping or confiscation has been given under section 37U, 37V or 37VA in respect of a vehicle; and - (b) the authorised period of clamping or confiscation has expired.